Fernandobo21/PCF-Controls/README.md

 ## How to configurate it
 1. Add the control to the desided field to show the data.
 2. The parameters of the control are explained below.
+## PreRequisites
+1. Had a Cosmos DB environment (pretty obvious).
+2. Add your D365 environment where you will use this control to the CORS policies of the Cosmos DB resource.
+(See the explanation below)
 ## Input Parameters
 - Field --> It's the D365 form field were we will put the control.
 (Required)
 - Master Key --> Here goes your Key of your CosmosDB, with the read-only key will work for read only.
 (Required)